directus/directus/docs/getting-started/introduction.md

 overhead, and proprietary access limitations.

 ::: warning MS-SQL Limitations
+**Especially when using an existing MS-SQL database, Directus has some limitations:**
 * Only `dbo` scheme is supported; no workaround available.
 * Tables with triggers are not supported; content in those tables cannot be edited via Directus.
-A workaround is to remove those triggers and use stored procedures via Directus API hooks instead, but documentation is very limited.
+A workaround is to remove those triggers and use stored procedures via Directus API hooks instead.
 * Using both the optional fields `uploaded_by` and `modified_by` on a collection will result in a 'multiple cascade paths' exception.
 Workaround is to use just one of those fields.
+* Composite primary and foreign keys aren't supported; no workaround available.
 :::